FlexSearch/FlexSearch/README.md

 More information is available at http://www.flexsearch.net/

-This is a pre-release version and subjected to major changes.
-Ther are a number of features which are in progress:
+**This is a pre-release version and subjected to major changes.**

+There are a number of features which are in progress:

 - Optimistic concurrency
 - PerField Postings Format support